freenas/freenas-docs/userguide/storage.rst

    Replication Task List

-After a snapshot has been successfully replicated to another system, an :literal:`OK` is shown in the :guilabel:`Replication` column of the snapshot list at
-:menuselection:`Storage --> Snapshots`.

 .. note:: The encryption key that was copied from the source computer (*Alpha*) to the destination computer (*Beta*) is an RSA public key located in the :file:`/data/ssh/replication.pub` file on the